 Private coach transport to and from the trailheads, when necessary, is included.

 Hexham - start of the holiday (5 miles).

 Carlisle - end of the holiday (1.25 miles).

-Please note that if you are driving to Hexham to join our holiday, you will need to drive from The Beaumont Hotel in Hexham to Carvoran on day 5 and leave your car at the Walltown Quarry car park, which is around 500 yards from Carvoran Army Museum.
+Please note that if you are driving to the first centre to join our holiday, you will need to drive from the hotel to Carvoran on day 5 and leave your car at the Walltown Quarry car park, which is around 500 yards from Carvoran Army Museum.
 At the end of the walk at Walton, you will be taken back to collect your car in order that you can drive to Carlisle.
 Limited guest car parking is available at the Crown & Mitre Hotel.
-There is also very limited parking at the Beaumont Hotel, with just 7 spaces and pre-booking is not available.
-If you are not able to park in the hotel's car park, the reception team will direct you to the nearest pay & display car park.

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.